 The settlement has likely already prevented more people in the Tenderloin from being infected with COVID-19, almost certainly saving lives.
 Housed residents can more safely leave their homes and walk the streets.
 This is no small improvement.
 I have heard from numerous residents that, until now, many children in the Tenderloin had not left their homes since the start of the pandemic as their families have been in constant fear.
 Moreover, the unhoused are being provided hotel rooms and safe shelter, which will allow for an increased likelihood of receiving additional supports needed to transition into housing security.
 This is what homeless advocates have historically sought and what the settlement is helping to achieve.

 The settlement is just the start of what will be a long-term process toward more permanent and equitable outcomes for housed and unhoused people alike.
 It will take a concerted effort by all well-meaning individuals and organizations to achieve this objective.

-UC Hastings students, staff, and faculty consider the Tenderloin to be our home, and, in furtherance of our public service mission, have long participated in neighborhood committees and working groups.
+UC Law SF students, staff, and faculty consider the Tenderloin to be our home, and, in furtherance of our public service mission, have long participated in neighborhood committees and working groups.
 We have led efforts to support the needs of the entire community over many decades.
 I am so grateful for the partnerships from all the community organizations that have supported our efforts and would welcome an opportunity to do the same with the homeless advocates who have expressed their concerns.
-UC Hastings representatives participate in multiple community conversations every week, and will continue to do so with dedication and openness.
+UC Law SF representatives participate in multiple community conversations every week, and will continue to do so with dedication and openness.
 We look forward to partnering with advocacy organizations and the City of San Francisco to support our neighbors however we can.